Kemono-Kay/Fermion/README.md

 # Fermion

 Fermion is a third-party F-Chat client written in Electron.
-It's cross-platform and requires minimal effort to install and get running.
+It's cross-platform and requires minimal effort to install and use.

 ## Features
 (Yet to be implemented; this is still a non-functional version at this stage)